Chapter 11

 4-11.15 Response time.

-Not less than one tow truck and attendant shall be able to respond to any location within the geographical limits of the City within twenty (20) minutes.
+Not less than one (1) tow truck and attendant shall be able to respond to any location within the geographical limits of the City within thirty (30) minutes for Class A and Class B tows, and within sixty (60) minutes for Class C tows.
 In the event of the unreasonable delay in time taken for the response, Police Department personnel charged with calling the permittee shall evaluate the length of delay and, if possible, the reason for the delay.
 If, in the judgment of the Police Department personnel, the tow will be unreasonably delayed, they may call another permittee and the tow will then be handled by the designated permittee.
-For purposes of this section, twenty (20) minutes tow service will be the normally accepted time prior to the time evaluation procedures commence.
 In the event a vehicle of greater weight than a private passenger auto, station wagon, or unladen pickup truck must be removed, the Police Department will notify the permittee on the rotation list next in line qualified to handle the assignment.

 4-11.16 Protection of vehicles.